cindywxw1/Intramind/README.md

 # Intramind

+* An RAG-Driven AI Chatbot that allows users to manage a private knowledge base by feeding private files, therefore obtaining more accurate, reliable, and secure answers about any private fields that simple LLMs cannot answer
 * Use `pytidb` to connect to TiDB
 * Use `openai` to deploy embedding model and response generation
 * Use Streamlit as web ui